mattsmithdatera/cakebot/README.rst

 In one terminal, run the bot::

-  tox -evenv -- ptgbot -d config.json
+  tox -evenv -- cakebot -d config.json

 Join that channel and give commands to the bot::